AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 <img src="./images/3.jpg" alt="drawing" width="500"/>

 I suddenly realized I had been using my phone hotspot the entire time and needed to connect to WiFi.
 I found the WiFi name and password on Slack, entered them, and waited.
 After a long pause, the connection failed.
 What?
 I checked carefully, typed the password again, and it failed once more.
 Then I saw messages flooding Slack — apparently too many people were trying to connect, and the organizers said there was nothing they could do.
 Nothing they could do?
-This was UC Berkeley’s biggest hackathon with nearly three thousand participants, and we had no WiFi?
+This was UC Berkeley's biggest hackathon with nearly three thousand participants, and we had no WiFi?
 That was unbelievable.
 For a moment, I started to regret coming all the way here.
 Without WiFi, there was nothing we could build.

 Fortunately, two of our teammates were from UC Berkeley.
 Celine suggested that we go to her student apartment and work in the study room there.
 So, Anish and I followed Celine, while Kim decided to work from home.
 We agreed to communicate through Discord.

-On the way, Celine introduced us to Waymo, San Francisco’s autonomous ride service.
+On the way, Celine introduced us to Waymo, San Francisco's autonomous ride service.
 I had never been in a self-driving car before, so I downloaded the app and requested one.
 A few minutes later, a driverless Waymo arrived to pick us up.
 It was incredibly cool: the car was spotless, modern, and even let us play music.
 It was an experience I had never had before, and I hope it spreads across North America soon.
 Waymo dropped us off at the BART station, and we took the train the rest of the way.

 Once we arrived at the study room, we sat down on the sofa and started brainstorming project ideas.
 Everyone had different suggestions, but I proposed one shared principle: we should pick a sponsor track to target, ideally one with fewer competitors.
 Everyone agreed.
 After carefully reviewing all the sponsor tracks, we decided on Bright Data.
 It was less well-known compared to Cursor or Claude Code, and it offered three separate prizes, while most other tracks had only one.
 That gave us a much better chance.

-For the rest of the day, I began shaping our project idea, starting from Bright Data’s capabilities.
+For the rest of the day, I began shaping our project idea, starting from Bright Data's capabilities.
 Bright Data provides developers with a powerful web scraping infrastructure, offering a wide range of APIs.
 These include proxies to avoid IP bans, a SERP API that simulates search engines, a Web Unlocker API for rendering dynamic pages, a Browser API for simulating user behavior, and even data pipelines for collecting real-time information from different platforms.
 My goal was to use as many of their APIs as possible.

 That led me to an idea: to build a framework for an AI agent with internet access.
 The agent would be able to browse and retrieve information on its own.
 The internet access layer would rely on Bright Data, which is our main target for the sponsor prize.
 With this framework, we could extend it to many different applications: for instance, an agent that makes music by studying the latest trends, or one that summarizes recent research papers.
 For the agent itself, I suggested combining Reka, Letta Cloud, and Composio.

 Everyone agreed with the plan, so this became our official project.
 By then, it was already 11 p.m.
 Celine went back to her room, while Anish and I stayed in the study room for the night (thanks to Celine for letting us stay).
 Anish quickly fell asleep on one of the chairs, and after exploring Bright Data for a while, I decided to leave the rest of the work for the morning.
 Little did we know what was coming next.

 At 1:30 a.m., while I was half asleep in the chair, Anish and I were suddenly startled awake by the dorm administrator.
-He demanded our residence cards, which we didn’t have.
-Then he asked for our student IDs, which we also couldn’t provide.
+He demanded our residence cards, which we didn't have.
+Then he asked for our student IDs, which we also couldn't provide.
 So, at 1:30 in the morning, we were kicked out of the building and left standing on the streets of Berkeley, completely lost.
-I messaged Celine, and she came downstairs quickly, but it was clear we couldn’t stay there for the night.
+I messaged Celine, and she came downstairs quickly, but it was clear we couldn't stay there for the night.

 Thankfully, Anish called an Uber and said his uncle lived in San Francisco.
 He offered to let me stay with him.
 I was incredibly grateful.
-We drove to his uncle’s house, and since it was already late, we went straight to sleep.
+We drove to his uncle's house, and since it was already late, we went straight to sleep.
 What a night — it was both terrifying and unforgettable.

 ## Day 2

 The next morning I woke up around 10 a.m.
-Following Anish’s suggestion I took a shower and had breakfast, bread and eggs, which I really appreciated.
+Following Anish's suggestion I took a shower and had breakfast, bread and eggs, which I really appreciated.
 We sat down at his dining table and started working.
 I began implementing the API layer.
 After coding for a while something felt missing.
 Only two of us were working together while the other half of our team was elsewhere.
 Then Kim messaged us that she had returned to the Palace of Fine Arts and that the WiFi there was finally usable, not perfect but good enough.
 Maybe everyone else had gone back too, forcing the organizers to fix it.
 So we decided to drive back to the Palace of Fine Arts.

 By 1 p.m. we arrived.
 The WiFi was indeed much better, at least stable enough to work.
 After dividing up our tasks I was responsible for the agent logic and internet integration, Celine handled backend and frontend connections, and Kim and Anish focused on the frontend.
 Then I continued working.

-I implemented the search functionality using Bright Data’s SERP API first.
-For each search result link I added three different crawling strategies based on Bright Data’s proxy, web unlocker, and browser APIs.
+I implemented the search functionality using Bright Data's SERP API first.
+For each search result link I added three different crawling strategies based on Bright Data's proxy, web unlocker, and browser APIs.
 If one failed, the system automatically switched to the next.
 This approach maximized efficiency and minimized cost.
-My goal was to demonstrate the most extensive use of Bright Data’s APIs to win the Best Use of Bright Data award.
-Since every fetched webpage contained a lot of irrelevant text, I added an extra LLM layer to summarize each page’s content.
+My goal was to demonstrate the most extensive use of Bright Data's APIs to win the Best Use of Bright Data award.
+Since every fetched webpage contained a lot of irrelevant text, I added an extra LLM layer to summarize each page's content.
 After that I started working on enabling the agent to switch between different search strategies automatically.

 By the time I finished that part it was already 6 p.m.
-Except for Kim who went home, the rest of us decided to return to Celine’s student apartment to stay up all night together.
+Except for Kim who went home, the rest of us decided to return to Celine's student apartment to stay up all night together.
 This time, since Celine would be there with us, we would not get kicked out.

 Anish drove us back to Berkeley.
 It took a while to find parking, so we decided to get drinks at Heytea.
 Celine kindly treated me, and I thanked her sincerely.
 After that we had dinner at a Japanese ramen place nearby.
 Once we finished, we went back to the study room, ready for another long night of work.